LMM101/Awesome-Multimodal-Next-Token-Prediction/README.md

 ## 🔥🔥 News
 - 2024.12.30: We release the survey on arxiv and this repo at GitHub!
-Feel free to make pull requests to add the latest work ~
+Feel free to make pull requests to add the latest work to the seasonly update of the survey ~

 ## 📑 Table of Contents